ushiradineth/subapp/README.md

 ## Hosting

 - Hosted on Vercel
-- Database and storage on Supabase
+- Database Supabase
+- Storage on AWS S3